Jodenee/Cadmium/tutorials/using_cadmium.md

 ![Image showing to_download.txt filled in.](../assets/tutorial/using_cadmium_assets/PasteUrlIntoToDownloadTextFile.png)

 ### 3. Open Cadmium
+> Please note that if this is your first time running Cadmium, you may get a pop up window from antivirus software and windows, while this is normal behavior for windows and antivirus software these warning may cause some unrest, if at any point you are not comfortable with the prebuilt executable a [tutorial](../tutorials/building_cadmium.md) exists to show you how to build Cadmium yourself.

 Once cadmium is opened, choose the "download" option using the up and down arrow keys and press [Enter].

 ![Image showing how to choose download main menu option.](../assets/tutorial/using_cadmium_assets/CadmiumMainMenu.png)